Aaron Kirman: Early life

 Kirman grew up in Encino, California.
 His father was in trucking and his mother was a teacher.
-As a child he suffered from learning disabilities, including dyslexia, and a speech impediment that hampered his ability to say the letter R. Kirman says he dreaded the first day of school each year, describing it as "horrible".
-Kirman also realized at an early age he was gay, which he says made it hard for him to make friends or to succeed in a traditional academic environment.

-Though Kirman's learning disabilities initially prevented him from attending the University of Southern California, a letter he wrote detailing his situation and his desire to attend the university won him an interview and admittance.
-Kirman graduated with a degree in business and communications.
+He attended the University of Southern California, and graduated with a degree in business and communications.

 Real estate

 At age 19, while in college at the University of Southern California, Kirman began doing his first real estate deals.
-He attributes his initial success to luck, as he did not come from a privileged background.

 Since then, Kirman was executive director of the architectural division at real estate brokerage, Hilton & Hyland, then moved on to his position at the John Aaroe Group.
 As of 2018, he is president of Pacific Union Luxury Estates Division.
 In 2019 he was named Compass' president of international estates and added properties in Orange County, Northern California and Italy to his listings.
 In 2022, Aaron became the Founder and CEO of his own brokerage, Christie's International Real Estate Southern California.

 Kirman also stars in the CNBC reality show, Listing Impossible.
 The program centers around Kirman and his associates selling multi-million dollar homes and estates.

 Kirman averages $300 million to $400 million in home sales, has roughly $19 billion in lifetime home sales and is president of Aaroe Estates, the luxury property division of the John Aaroe Group.
 In 2018, the John Aaroe Group, with International and Partners Trust were rebranded as Pacific Union International (acquired by real estate technology company Compass); Kirman was named president of Pacific Union Luxury Estates Division and was named Compass' president of international estates.

-Kirman has represented Rihanna, Nicki Minaj, Orlando Bloom and royal families from Saudi Arabia, Qatar, and Kuwait in real estate transactions.
-His celebrity listings include Ariana Grande's $14 million Perched in the Bird Streets, Rihanna's $14.99M Pacific Palisades mansion, Nicki Minaj's $19.5M Hidden Hills mansion, Cher's $85M Beverly Hills estate, Ryan Murphy's $33.9 million Richard Neutra-designed house in Los Angeles and Jeremy Renner's $6.5M Hemingway House in LA.